jeftegoes/AwsOverview/Machine Learning/Amazon SageMaker.md

 - **Measurement bias:** Measurement bias occurs when the tools or measurements used in data collection are flawed or skewed.
 - Observer bias: Observer bias happens when the person collecting or interpreting the data has personal biases that affect the results.
 - **Confirmation bias:** Confirmation bias is when individuals interpret or favor information that confirms their preconceptions.
 This is more applicable to human decision-making rather than automated model outputs.
-- **Example:** An algorithm only flags people from specific ethnic groups, this is probably a sampling bias, and you need to perform data augmentation for imbalanced classes.
+- **Example:** An algorithm only flags people from specific ethnic groups, this is probably a sampling bias, and we need to perform data augmentation for imbalanced classes.

 # 11. Ground Truth